6 Best Substitutes for Banana Extract

 It has the same flavor, plus it adds a bit of moisture to whatever you’re making.

-See also The 5 Best Substitutes for Eggplant in Ratatouille
+See also The 10 Best Substitutes for Cottage Cheese in Lasagna

 That said, you’ll need to adjust the other liquids in the recipe to make up for the difference.